Tzahi-Levi/wiki-places-app/README.md

 ## Prerequisite:
 * The app is based on [another project](https://github.com/TechnionTDK/wikipedia-places) that implements the backend of this app.
-* The app uses [Nominatim API](https://nominatim.org/release-docs/develop/api/Overview/) for searching in other places.
+* The app uses [Nominatim API](https://nominatim.org/release-docs/develop/api/Overview/) for searching other places.

 ## Core Features